 Melbourne’s weekend playground entices city types with its soothing mix of wine bars and spas.
 The peninsula’s laidback, left-field vibe also means art galleries abound: try the Nook, in one of Mornington’s converted factories or the artist-led Cook Street Collective in Flinders.
 Jackalope’s location on a vineyard also hints at another local obsession: wine.
 Over 50 cellar doors populate the surrounding hillsides, with Crittenden Estate, Tuck’s Ridge and Montalto among the nearby favourites.
 There are gardens to explore at Ashcombe Maze, fine beaches along Port Phillip Bay and some of Australia’s best links courses at Mornington Golf Course, The Dunesand Portsea.
 But don’t leave without taking a dip in the area’s natural hot springs: Peninsula Hot Springs is one of the best.

 The abundance of farms and vineyards on the Mornington Peninsula means there’s a rich harvest of places to eat and drink.
 In the Red Hill wine-making region, Polperro Bistro sits in a 25-acre plot, shaded by myrtle trees.
-Grab a spot on the wooden deck to make the most of the vineyard views and opts for refreshing dishes of cured scallops with watermelon or king prawns with kimchi butter.
+Grab a spot on the wooden deck to make the most of the vineyard views and opt for refreshing dishes of Pink Lady apple with wood-sorrel granita or King George whiting with orange sabayon.
 Also worth visiting are the three nearby vineyards, collectively known as Ten Minutes by Tractor.
 Chef Stuart Bell works the kitchen, mixing heirloom vegetables, foraged herbs and edible flowers with mains of whole-roasted Tasmanian quail and beetroot gnocchi.
 If you can’t decide, the eight-course dégustation menu does the job for you.
 For a taste of something different, French restaurant Le Bouchon offers a prix-fixe lunch and dinner menu, of seared scallops with pea purée, duck casserole and more, all washed down with the same impressive wine list from France and the surrounding terroir.

-With so many tasting rooms, it's best to refine your palette by downloading a trail map or organising a tour.
+With so many tasting rooms, it's best to refine your palette by rigorously mapping your route or organising a tour.
 One the best pit-stops is Port Phillip Estate, which has a cellar door, fine-dining restaurant and wine list that highlights the region’s prized pinot noir and chardonnay grapes.
 Like Jackalope, its modern architecture is worth the visit alone.
 Another laidback place is Foxeys Hangout, which has a deck and sloped lawn, where crowds gather for single-vineyard pinot noirs, estate wines and sparkling varieties – you can even make your own.
-At Green Olive, they serve a broad range of grape blends by the glass (or bottle), paired with a farm-style tapas of braised lamb tacos, pumpkin bruschetta and beetroot dip.
+At Green Olive, they serve a broad range of grape blends by the glass (or bottle), paired with a farm-style tapas of braised-lamb tacos, pumpkin bruschetta and beetroot dip.
 For an Italian take on the region’s eating and drinking traditions, T’Gallant specialises in pinot gris and pinot grigio grapes, along with spuntino (sharing plates) and wood-fired pizza.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from Jackalope hotel on the Mornington Peninsula and uncorked their single-vineyard pinot noir, a full account of their Australian break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Jackalope hotel in Australia…